Search results for

 Object history

-The provenance of this work is unknown, although it is most likely from the Castilian-Leonese region.
-Silva Maroto (1998) argues that the painting was part of the collection of the antiquarian Juan Lafora Calatayud (Madrid).
-This businessman had dealings with the antiquarian and art dealer Jacques Seligmann, to whom he sold several pieces in the early 20th century, and this may have been one of them.
+The provenance of this work is unknown, although it is most likely that it was from the Castilian area.
+Post (1934) and Silva Maroto (1998) maintain that the painting was in the collection of the antique dealer Juan Lafora Calatayud (Madrid).
+This businessman had a relationship with the antique dealer and art dealer Jacques Seligman, to whom he sold some pieces in the early twentieth century and perhaps this was one of them.
 Alberto José Pani, known for his role in Mexican politics, was also an avid art collector.
-Between 1919 and 1920, he formed his first collection following a diplomatic visit to Paris, where he was able to attend auctions and antique shops.
-Years later, between 1927 and 1929, he assembled his second collection (Fernández, 1940; Ortega Ramírez, 2020).
-In 1933, while travelling to London as Secretary of Finance and Public Credit, Pani acquired, on behalf of the government, eight panels from Spain, one of which was by Berruguete.
-A year later, in 1934, the Museo de San Carlos in Mexico received a donation from the Secretariat of Finance and Public Credit, at which point the panel became part of the museum's collection (Guerrero Mondoño and Cortés Guzmán, 2004).
+Between 1919-1920 he formed his first collection thanks to a diplomatic visit he had to make to Paris, where he was able to visit auction houses and antique stores.
+Years later, between 1927 and 1929, he formed his second collection (Fernández, 1940; Ortega Ramírez, 2020).
+In 1933, when he traveled to London while he was Secretary of Finance and Public Credit, Pani acquired eight panels from Spain on behalf of the government, including one by Berruguete.
+A year later, in 1934, the San Carlos Museum in Mexico received a donation from the Ministry of Finance and Public Credit, at which time the panel became part of the museum's collection (Guerrero Mondoño and Cortés Guzmán, 2004).

 Description